upavadi/TngApi/README.md

   - Trap PHP warnings so that the error does not lock up Wordpress.
     - If TNG folder is not found, a mini form is generated in the dashboard to allow administrator to update value.
     - If there is TNG database error, a mini form is generated in the dashboard to allow administrator to update values.
+    - if Wordpress user is not in TNG, exit plugin page
+  - Anamolies in upload images: Fixed

   - Family Page - Added Divorced data next to Marr Date
   - Event - Marriage Anniversaries: Added: Ignore Divorced